 For generations, Celilo Falls was the center of culture and commerce in the Northwest, the oldest continuously inhabited place in the region.
 It was also one of the most productive fisheries in North America.
 The roar of the falls could be heard for miles.
-On March 10, 1957 that roar fell silent when gates of The Dalles Dam closed.
-Celilo Falls was flooded in a matter of hours.
-The Confluence Arc by Maya Lin is an elevated walkway, inspired by traditional fishing platforms, to honor the Falls and people who have lived and fished on this river for generations and will continue to for generations to come.
+On March 10, 1957, that roar fell silent when gates of The Dalles Dam closed.
+Celilo Falls was flooded in a matter of hours, the roar silenced.
+The Confluence Project proposed for Celilo Park is designed to educate people about Celilo Falls and honor the people who have lived and fished on this river for generations and will continue to for generations to come.